i2p/i2p.i2p/installer/resources/checklist.md

   to the current date, more or less.(or use `ant bumpBuildTime`)

 - Tickets: Check if any blocker or critical tickets for this release remain open;
+  check for overlooked issues on Gitlab, Github, i2pforum.i2p, and Reddit;
   get them fixed and closed, or reclassified.

 - Initial review: Review the complete diff from the last release, fix any issues